nix-community/trustix/packages/trustix-proto/doc.md

 <a name="trustix.LogRPC"></a>

 ### LogRPC
+RPCApi are &#34;private&#34; rpc methods for an instance related to a specific log.
+This should only be available to trusted parties.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|